 Rights Statement: Current copyright status is undetermined

-Citation: Acoustiguide for the Art Exhibit of the American National Exhibition in Moscow, 1959.
-Richard McLanathan papers, [ca. 1950-2000].
+Citation Information: Acoustiguide for the Art Exhibit of the American National Exhibition in Moscow, 1959.
+Richard McLanathan papers, 1901-1995.
 Archives of American Art, Smithsonian Institution.

 Digital ID: 14802